slowcities/16max/README.md

 **An echo is not an effect.** Load Two octave major, set Delay Mix to about 0.4, then walk Time from 1/16 up to dotted 1/4.
 Each division rewrites the rhythm of a scale that never changed.

 **One instrument, two parts.** Switch Noise on with a short Decay and a mid Cutoff.
 The same sixteen steps now carry a pitched line and a percussive one, and punching Noise in and out is an arrangement decision rather than an edit.

+**A drum machine hiding in a synthesizer.** Turn Level to Off with Noise on.
+There is no oscillator left, and yet the pattern still plays — the filter and envelope alone turn noise into hats and snares.
+This is the same lesson ADrum teaches from the other direction, and running the two side by side makes the point twice.

 **Playing the length.** Put Last step on a hardware knob and sweep it while the pattern runs.
 Students hear a phrase get cut short and turn over against the count — the same lesson as odd meter, but performed rather than set.